offbynull/portmapper/README.md

  * [FAQ](#faq)

 ## Introduction
-Port mapper is a Java library, originally developed as part of the the [Peernetic](https://github.com/offbynull/peernetic) project, that allows you to forward ports on NAT-enabled routers.
+Port mapper is a Java library, originally developed as part of the [Peernetic](https://github.com/offbynull/peernetic) project, that allows you to forward ports on NAT-enabled routers.
 The Port Mapper project has several distinct advantages over existing Java libraries that provide port forwarding functionality:

 * Tested on all major platforms: Android, Windows, Linux, and Mac
 * Supports UPnP-IGD (Universal Plug-and-Play Internet Gateway Device) -- both IGD v1.0 and IGD v2.0